 Regular events in Newburgh include Newburgh Fair and a grand bonfire and fireworks.
-We have also been a frequent competitor in the Lancashire Best Kept Village Competition.

 In the fourteen century Newburgh was renowned for its weekly market and an annual fair which was held in June and included sporting events, aunt sallies, merry-go-rounds and all the fun of the fair.